-We have been assured for years that "monopoly and monopsony are symmetrical distortions of competition," and that statement is precisely true.
-But the conclusion some commentators have told us to draw, that symmetric legal and economic treatment is necessarily required, is sometimes quite wrong.
+We have been assured for years that "monopoly and monopsony are symmetrical distortions of competition,"1 and that statement is precisely true.
+But the conclusion some have told us to draw, that symmetric legal and economic treatment is necessarily required, 2 is sometimes quite wrong.
 Despite the superficial appeal of symmetric outcomes, economic analysis frequently yields a different result.
 And, indeed, the case law over many decades has been consistent in authorizing conduct by buyers that symmetric treatment would prevent.
-To that end, the courts routinely uphold practices like purchasing cooperatives whose counterparts are invariably condemned as unlawful per se on the selling side.
-And to this day, no reported case has found a firm guilty of unilateral monopsonization, notwithstanding the numerous occasions in which single-firm conduct has been held to constitute unlawful monopolization under Section 2 of the Sherman Act.
+To that end, the courts routinely uphold practices such as purchasing cooperatives whose counterparts are invariably condemned as unlawful per se on the selling side.3 And to this day, no reported case has found a firm guilty of unilateral monopsonization, notwithstanding the numerous occasions in which single-firm conduct has been held to constitute unlawful monopolization under Section 2 of the Sherman Act.4

-The purposes of this article are, first, to explain the important real-world economic differences between monopoly and monopsony and, second, to analyze why the outcomes in the relevant case law are generally consistent with sound economic analysis.
-As I explain, the economic reasons why symmetric outcomes are often unwarranted are complex and the courts have never specifically discussed them.
-Instead, the courts-while maintaining their ability to distinguish purely naked restraints from conduct that may in fact benefit consumers-appear guided by the simple intuition that buyer power tends to reduce prices, and that lower prices are good.
-That intuition does not always hold true.
-But it is correct often enough, and it has led to case law results that, in the main, promote antitrust's goal of preserving competition for the benefit of consumers.
+The purposes of this paper are, first, to explain the important real world economic differences between monopoly and monopsony and, second, to analyze why the outcomes in the relevant case law are generally consistent with sound economic analysis.
+As the paper explains, the economic reasons why symmetric outcomes are often unwarranted are complex and the courts have never specifically discussed them.
+Instead, the courts - while maintaining their ability to distinguish purely naked restraints from conduct that may in fact benefit consumers -